cysouw/diathesis/text/c03_prepositions.md

 ### [ NA– | NAp ] Performative result

-A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative [@Next a].
-As an alternative structure, these verbs also allow a construction with an accusative and a preposition [@Next b].
-The meaning of such constructions is parallel to the previous resultatives, in that the performative verb causes the result "accusative is prepositional object" [@Next c].
+A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative [@next a].
+As an alternative structure, these verbs also allow a construction with an accusative and a preposition [@next b].
+The meaning of such constructions is parallel to the previous resultatives, in that the performative verb causes the result "accusative is prepositional object" [@next c].
 Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [@becker1833: 81] almost 200 years ago.

 :::ex
 a.
 Er macht die Aufgaben.